jpverkamp/blog/content/photography/2012/2012-08-10-afk-tavern.md

 {{< photosynth "d49ebccf-8bcf-451d-8018-13542d5b614a" >}}

 And this is going to sound really strange, but if you do make it there, make sure you go to the rest room.
 Why?
-It's the only place I've ever seen that has graffiti in runes (either {{< wikipedia "Futhark" >}} or perhaps Tolkein's {{< wikipedia page="Cirth" text="Dwarven Runes" >}}--I'm hoping to figure out which and translate them, I just haven't gotten around to it yet):
+It's the only place I've ever seen that has graffiti in runes (either [[wiki:Futhark]]() or perhaps Tolkein's [[wiki:Cirth|Dwarven Runes]]()--I'm hoping to figure out which and translate them, I just haven't gotten around to it yet):

 {{< photosynth "8e780454-3c48-4344-8870-456c2d00f87c" >}}